Quantum liquid crystals in the finite-field K$\Gamma$ model for $\alpha$-RuCl$_3$

 \textit{Discussion}. --- We invent a systematic approach to treat non-Kitaev interactions in a perturbative manner by fully incorporating many-body effects of Majorana interactions.
 We discover the emergence of a Kekul\'e order in the K$\Gamma$ model for $\Gamma<0$, and a nematic order for $\Gamma>0$, as well as a more exotic VHF surface code phase.
 We also discover an Abelian CSL with a Chern number -2, which can be detected by the sign change of the thermal Hall effect or spin Seebeck effect~\cite{Takikawa2021}.

 In the experimentally relevant region $\Gamma/|K| \sim 0.1$ for $\alpha$-RuCl$_3$, the discovered nematic phase potentially explains the nematic transition observed in the high-field phase.
-We note that this value of $\Gamma/|K|$ is close to the one obtained by the density matrix renormalization group~\cite{Gohlke2018,Gohlke2020}.
+While the position of the NKSL phase $\Gamma/|K| \sim 0.1$ is consistent the density matrix renormalization group~\cite{Gohlke2018,Gohlke2020}, its nature is totally different from nematic phases discovered previously~\cite{Lee2020}.
+NKSL is not a simple nematic phase but a spin liquid phase with a partial symmetry breaking.
+We believe that NKSL discovered in our study is not the same phase as the ones in the previous studies, and that the approximate coincidence of the nematic region $\Gamma/|K| \sim 0.1$ is only accidental.
 Our study endorses the topological nematic transition scenario proposed in Ref.~\cite{Takahashi2021} with a more realistic model and interactions.
 This state is potentially detectable by nuclear magnetic resonance (NMR) or M\"ossbauer spectroscopy~\cite{Yamada2021}.

 Another direction to explore is to engineer the Kekul\'e order in artificial systems.
 The sign and magnitude of the $\Gamma$ term is known to be strongly dependent on the spin-orbit coupling (SOC), so it can potentially be controlled by the proximity effect with a substrate.
 The substrate with heavy elements may strengthen the SOC of $\alpha$-RuCl$_3$, and allow the fine tuning of $\Gamma$.
-The signature of the Kekul\'e phase is the existence of an MZM at the $Z_3$ vortex core, which would potentially be discovered by scanning tunneling microscope (STM).
-The discovery of MZMs in the Kekul\'e phase opens an possibility of using the domain wall motion for the topological quantum computation.
+The signature of the Kekul\'e phase is the existence of an MZM at the $Z_3$ vortex core, which would potentially be discovered by scanning tunneling microscope (STM), leading to a possible topological quantum computation.

-As for the VHF surface code, it exists in the region where the perturbative expansion may not be valid, and its existence in the original spin model is dubious.
-Further studies on the K$\Gamma$ model is necessary to discover the correct phase diagram.